Azure API Management update 24 September

 - We fixed a bug in API import that led to policies being orphaned for operations deleted in the process.
-That, in turn, caused named values referenced in those policies to stick around, preventing their names from being re-used.
+That, in turn, caused named values referenced in those policies to stick around, preventing their names from being reused.

 - Client certificate changes (new, update or delete) are immediately propagated to the gateways and will be instantly reflected in the context's certificate collection, for example.

-- We tightened header name validation logic in the diagnostics configuration and now only allow compliant HTTP header names.
-Names that contain “@” or newline characters will fail validation.
+- We tightened header name validation logic in the diagnostics configuration and now allow only compliant HTTP header names.
+Names that contain "@" or newline characters will fail validation.

 - We fixed a bug that made it impossible to remove an intermediate CA certificate.